zhaosheng-thu/AvatarFacial/README.md

 # ENG
 # AvatarFacial
-The repository has implemented face-to-face communication in a VR (Virtual Reality) world
+The repository has implemented some novel interation design in VR.
+Using the SDK Movement.
-## Oculus SDK Custom Features
+## Functions implemented

 I have used the official SDK for [Oculus Movements](https://github.com/oculus-samples/Unity-Movement) and added several features on top of it: